Schematizing the Observer and the Epistemic Content of Theories: How Theory and Experiment Make Contact with and Inform Each Other

 Indeed, the sense in which there may be any structure in the concrete model isomorphic with structure in the individual model is etiolate at best.
-In the case of LIGO, the extrapolated continuous curve of stress-strain is isomorphic with the analogous curve in the individual model general relativity yields, but that is only the minimal consistency condition required in order to justify the identification of the two.
+In the case of LIGO, the extrapolated continuous curve of stress-strain data is isomorphic with the analogous curve theoretically constructed on the basis of the individual model general relativity yields, but that is only the minimal consistency condition required in order to justify the identification of the two.
+(Note, moreover, that the theoretical curve ``isomorphic'' to the data curve is, strictly speaking, not even part of the individual model in the sense of the standard view!)
 The additional structures in general relativity one needs in order not only to justify the identification but further to give empirical content to the individual model---additional structure such as the relation of the relative acceleration of neighboring non-geodetic curves to the Riemann tensor, \emph{e}.\emph{g}.---have no correlate, isomorphic or otherwise, in the concrete model.
+The concrete model has no affine structure.

-In any event, the identification is, strictly speaking, not a relation between ``different structures'' at all, in the sense of being representable by a proposition whose truth value one can evaluate based only on consideration of theory and data alone---it is, as I already have stated, a pragmatic choice: does one accept that the two can be identified with each other or not?
+In any event, the identification is, strictly speaking, not a relation between ``different structures'' at all, in the sense of being representable by a proposition whose truth value one can evaluate based only on consideration of theory and data alone---it is, as I have already said, a pragmatic choice: does one accept that the two can be identified with each other or not?
 It is a pragmatic choice in the same way as use of a framework in the sense of \citeN{carnap-eso} is decided by pragmatic choice.
 This is why pragmatics and epistemological concerns, not ontology, lie at the ground of semantics, as I will argue in \S\ref{sec:sems-epist-onto} below.
-Nonetheless, I will continue to speak of this identification as a ``representation relation'' for convenience, though I emphasize again that by ``representation'' I do not mean a relation whose content can be exhausted by reference to the theory and data alone.
+Nonetheless, I shall continue to speak of this identification as a ``representation relation'' for convenience, though I emphasize again that by ``representation'' I do not mean a relation whose content can be exhausted by reference to the theory and data alone, nor even by reference to theory, data and theory-users (\emph{\`a la} van Fraassen)---it is a relation that relies on schematizing the observer.